Get started#

 ./script/setup

-This script assumes your SSH keys are ~/.ssh/id_rsa
+This script assumes your SSH key pair is ~/.ssh/id_rsa.pub

 .